 Our full statement on this announcement is here.
 We were also quoted in the Guardian, Herald and Scotsman about the Scottish Government’s plans:

-April 2019: SNP politicians’s letter on GRA reform
+Statement: MBM response to SNP politicians’s letter on GRA reform (24 April 2019)

 In April 2019 fifteen SNP MSPs, MPs and councillors wrote an open letter calling for a more cautious approach to proposed changes to the Gender Recognition Act (GRA).
 Our response to the letter is here.

-January 2019: Multi-signatory letter to the Times on GRA reform
+Letter to the Times: Multi-signatory letter to the Times on GRA reform (29 Jan 2019)

 In January 2019 we organised a multi-signatory letter calling for a full Equality Impact Assessment (EQIA) on GRA reform, which was covered as a front page news story (29 January 2019).
 The letter can be accessed here

 Letter to the National Advisory Council on Women and Girls: Call for a full Equality Impact Assessment on GRA reform (29 Jan 2019)In January 2019 we wrote to the National Advisory Council on Women and Girls, asking if Council members would consider calling on the Scottish Government to undertake a full Equality Impact Assessment on its GRA proposals.
 In response, the NACWAG stated that it did not believe that it was the correct channel for this proposal.

 We believe the absence of a proper EQIA has been detrimental to public debate on GRA reform and will be a detriment to any legislative process if it is not rectified.
 We therefore hope that Council members will firstly consider calling on the Scottish Government to undertake a full EQIA of its proposals, before proceeding with reform of the GRA, and secondly that they will convey a more general message to the Scottish Government that EQIAs relating to the protected characteristic of “sex” should be given proper priority in every case where they are relevant